-29.1 Standard Benefits for Regular Full-Time Employees
+29.3 Standard Benefits for Part-time Employees

-- (a) Holidays - (b) Vacation Leave - (c) Personal Leave - (d) Sick Leave - (e) Bereavement Leave - (f) Military Leave - (g) Jury Duty - (h) Mileage Reimbursement - 29.2 Optional Benefits.
-These optional benefits are available for full-time employees and parttime employees who are scheduled to work 20 or more hours per week for at least 30 weeks per year.
-All optional benefits except life insurance require a contribution from the employee.
-Note that the employee must apply for these benefits and fill out the appropriate paperwork. - (a) Health Insurance (partially paid by the Town) - (b) Dental Insurance - (c) Life Insurance (fully paid by the Town) - (d) Short Term Disability Insurance - (e) Retirement Savings Plan (457 Deferred Compensation Plan) - 29.3 Standard Benefits for Part-time Employees - (a) All regular part-time employees are eligible for sick leave, vacation leave, and personal leave, with the number of days received reduced by the ratio of the number of hours worked per week vs. forty hours.
+- (a) All regular part-time employees are eligible for sick leave, vacation leave, and personal leave, with the number of days received reduced by the ratio of the number of hours worked per week vs. forty hours.
 All part-time employees are eligible for bereavement leave, military leave, and mileage reimbursement. - (b) Part-time employees are eligible for holiday pay if the holiday falls on a day that they are normally scheduled to work.
-If the employee does not maintain a fixed schedule, or is an "on-call" employee, then the employee is not eligible for holiday pay, and is not eligible for pay if the employee's department is closed for unanticipated circumstances (snow for example). - 29.4 Temporary Employees.
+If the employee does not maintain a fixed schedule, or is an "on-call" employee, then the employee is not eligible for holiday pay, and is not eligible for pay if the employee's department is closed for unanticipated circumstances (snow for example). - 79.4 Temporary Employees.
 Temporary employees are not eligible for any benefits, but must contribute to the OBRA retirement plan. - 29.5 Pension Plan.
 Contribution to a retirement plan is mandatory since municipal employees are not eligible for Social Security. - (a) Full-time employees contribute to the Bristol County Retirement Plan.

-- (b) Part-time employees who work twenty (20) or more hours per week contribute to the Bristol County Retirement Plan. - (c) Other part-time and temporary employees contribute to OBRA (Omnibus Budget Reconciliation Act).
+(b) Part-time employees who work twenty (20) or more hours per week contribute to the Bristol County Retirement Plan. (c) Other part-time and temporary employees contribute to OBRA (Omnibus Budget Reconciliation Act).
+Assumed the displaying the LD LD CO 2010 Approved by the Rehoboth Personnel Board January 23, 2019